Brahmaputra River: Hydrology

 In the past, the lower course of the Brahmaputra was different and passed through the Jamalpur and Mymensingh districts.
 In an 8.8 magnitude earthquake on 2 April 1762, however, the main channel of the Brahmaputra at Bhahadurabad point was switched southwards and opened as Jamuna due to the result of tectonic uplift of the Madhupur tract.

 Climate

-Rising temperature is one of the major causes of snow-melting at the upper Brahmaputra catchment.
-The discharge of the river Brahmaputra is highly affected by the melting of snow at the upper part of its catchment.
-Then of river flow due to the melting of snow in the river Brahmaputra basin affects the downstream discharge of the river.
-This increase in discharge due to the significant retreat of snow gives rise to severe catastrophic problems such as flood and erosion.
+Rising temperatures significantly contribute to snow melting in the upper Brahmaputra catchment.
+The discharge of the Brahmaputra River is significantly influenced by the melting of snow in the upper part of its catchment area.
+This increase in river flow, caused by the substantial retreat of snow, leads to a higher downstream discharge.
+Such a rise in discharge often results in severe catastrophic issues, including flooding and erosion.